 The health and environmental benefits of LED lighting in your homes

-LED lighting continues to attract more and more users who are attentive to the benefits of low-energy LED bulbs not only on their health but also on the environment.
-In fact, compared to incandescent, halogen and fluo-compact bulbs, LED bulbs are a much more comfortable, reliable, safe and environmentally friendly.
+LED lighting continues to attract more and more users attentive to the benefits of low-consumption LED bulbs on their health but also on the environment.
+In fact, compared to incandescent, halogen and compact fluorescent bulbs, LED bulbs are a much better solution. comfortable, reliable, safe and environmentally friendly.

-The light produced by a LED lighting less agonizing than conventional lighting.
-In addition, LED bulbs contain no products that are hazardous to health.
-The breakage of a bulb is not dramatic in itself and, as LED bulbs heat very little, they do not cause burning.
+The light produced by a LED lighting less attacks the eyes than conventional lighting.
+In addition, LED bulbs do not contain any product that is hazardous to health.
+The breakage of a light bulb is therefore not in itself dramatic and, as LED bulbs heat very little, they do not cause burns.

-Low consumption LED bulbs also have a lower impact on the environment compared to other types of traditional lighting.
-The fact that they consume less energy than conventional bulbs is their first advantage.
-Added to this is a very good light output compared to incandescent lighting.
-At the end of life, it is also easier to recycle the components of these bulbs.
+Low-consumption LED bulbs also have a lower impact on the environment compared to other traditional types of lighting.
+The first advantage is that they consume less energy than conventional light bulbs.
+In addition, there is a very good light output compared to incandescent lighting.
+At the end of their life, it is also easier to recycle the components of these bulbs.